Request for Proposals (RFP)

 All funding is contingent on the availability of funds.

-To learn more about SNAP-Ed at MFF and subrecipients, see the Subrecipient Backgrounder (Links to PDF in new window or right click to download).
-Download a printable overview of the FY 2024 Request for Proposals (RFP) process (Links to PDF in new window or right click to download).
+To learn more about SNAP-Ed at MFF and subrecipients, see the FY 2024 Programming and Operations Manual (Links to PDF in new window or right click to download).
+Download a printable overview of the FY 2025 Request for Proposals (RFP) process (Links to PDF in new window or right click to download).

 Scroll to Top